Contrast-Security-OSS/docs/content/installation/net/azureAppService/Configuration-azure.md

 | server.name          | Customizes the display name used by the Contrast UI for the server running the .NET agent.
 If this configuration setting isn't present, the server name is the **Resource Group** - **Region** of your application (e.g.,`MyResourceGroup - US East`).
 | server.environment   | Set the environment value sent to Contrast when servers are created.
 Valid values are `DEVELOPMENT`, `QA` or `PRODUCTION` (case insensitive).
 The default value is `QA`.
 This does not affect servers that already exist in Contrast.
 | server.tags          | Controls free-form tags sent to Contrast for servers; you can use tags to search for servers in the Contrast interface.
 See the article on [Application-Specific Settings](installation-netconfig.html#appname) for details on tagging applications, libraries and vulnerabilities.
 | application.name    | Change the application name sent to the Contrast interface for this application.
-The default is your Azure App Service application name as set on Azure Portal.
+The default is your Azure App Service name as seen in the Azure Portal.
 | application.version | Controls the application version tag sent to Contrast.
 Default is none.
 | application.group   | Specifies the to which group this application will be added in the Contrast interface, if this application isn't already a member of a group.
 Default is none.
 | application.tags    | Controls free-form tags sent to Contrast for the application; you can use tags to search for specific applications in the Contrast UI.
 Default is none.